AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/write-for-appflowy/drafts/draft-how-to-contribute-to-appflowy.md

 ![image](https://user-images.githubusercontent.com/70965472/237032567-9d75b320-423e-4bc2-805d-7bcb7c96217c.png)
 *The AppFlowy Discussions Page*

-   - You can navigate through the various categories made available, including announcements, ideas, polls, etc.
+   - You can navigate through the various categories, including announcements, ideas, polls, etc.
    - The [General Help Wanted](https://github.com/AppFlowy-IO/AppFlowy/discussions/categories/general-help-wanted) and [Technical Help Wanted](https://github.com/AppFlowy-IO/AppFlowy/discussions/categories/technical-help-wanted) sections contain open projects for first time contributors.
    - Also, feel free to explore AppFlowy's [6 Month Technical Roadmap](https://github.com/AppFlowy-IO/AppFlowy/discussions/1715), to gain a better understanding of AppFlowy's current development goals over the course of the next 6 months.

 #### Using Email to Connect With the Team

-  - You can get in touch with the team via email at [support@appflowy.io](support@appflowy.io).
+You can get in touch with the team via email at [support@appflowy.io](support@appflowy.io).

 ## How to Identify and Resolve Your First PR
-<p>Contributions are made via Pull Requests (PR's).</p>
+Contributions are made via Pull Requests (PR's).

-<p> We recommend getting familiar with the <a href="https://docs.github.com/en/get-started/quickstart/github-flow">GitHub flow</a> for collaborating on projects and setting up your development environment.</p>
+We recommend getting familiar with the <a href="https://docs.github.com/en/get-started/quickstart/github-flow">GitHub flow</a> for collaborating on projects and setting up your development environment.

-<p>Once you're ready, start looking for a PR to work on.
-If you need help getting started, look at AppFlowy's <a href="https://appflowy.gitbook.io/docs/essential-documentation/contribute-to-appflowy/software-contributions">Documentation</a>. </p><p>
+Once you're ready, start looking for a PR to work on.
+If you need help getting started, look at AppFlowy's <a href="https://appflowy.gitbook.io/docs/essential-documentation/contribute-to-appflowy/software-contributions">Documentation</a>.

 ### Finding an Issue to Work On

 **Step 1:** Go to [AppFlowy's repository](https://github.com/orgs/AppFlowy-IO/repositories) section on GitHub.
 This is a list of all of AppFlowy's repositories open for contributions.
-For the purposes of this article, we shall be looking for <b>Issues</b> within the main [AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) repository.
+For the purposes of this article, we shall be looking for *Issues* within the main [AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) repository.

   ![image](https://github.com/JRS296/AppFlowy-Docs/assets/70965472/715c8a61-af5f-4856-840f-11f8604e765c)
   *AppFlowy Github Page - With all open-source repositories that can be worked on*

- **Step 2:** Go to the <b>Issues</b> section of the repository.
+ **Step 2:** Go to the *Issues* section of the repository.
 It should look something like this:

   ![image](https://github.com/JRS296/AppFlowy-Docs/assets/70965472/14fdc0e3-1517-40da-9576-4646b0516b36)
   *Issues Section*

- **Step 3:** Go to the label subsection, and type in <b>Good First Issue for Devs</b>.
+ **Step 3:** Go to the label subsection, and type in "Good First Issue for Devs"

   ![image](https://github.com/JRS296/AppFlowy-Docs/assets/70965472/f5dedcd1-5f08-483d-9898-6372022060b3)
   *Label Subsections Within Issues*

- **Step 4:** Here, you can go through a list of Issues that can be worked on.
+ **Step 4:** Here, you can go through a list of *Issues* that can be worked on.
 They're fairly straightforward and can help you get accustomed to the  development environment as well as the codebase.

 Feel free to ask anyone from the AppFlowy team for suggestions or to assign you to an Issue.

   ![image](https://github.com/JRS296/AppFlowy-Docs/assets/70965472/e1022103-e98e-42b5-a43d-03f5c5b08f04)
   *Good First Issue for Devs*

-  <p> Issues are generally categorized into either <b>Feature [FR]</b> or <b>Bugs [Bug]</b>.
+Issues are generally categorized into either a <b>Feature [FR]</b> or a <b>Bug [Bug]</b>.
 You can take a look at the description provided for the given issue.

 Send a message down in the comments section to get the issue assigned to yourself.
-Once that's done, you are ready to begin coding!</p>
+Once that's done, you are ready to begin coding!

   ![image](https://github.com/JRS296/AppFlowy-Docs/assets/70965472/a0c1479d-8c1b-4af8-a766-dbff8ab6c3d4)
   *An example of an issue that can be worked on.
 Remember to message the maintainers first!*

 ### Working on Your Issue

-<p> As mentioned previously, we expect you to make contributions using the <a href="https://docs.github.com/en/get-started/quickstart/github-flow">GitHub Flow</a> workflow.</p>
+As mentioned previously, we expect you to make contributions using the <a href="https://docs.github.com/en/get-started/quickstart/github-flow">GitHub Flow</a> workflow.

-<p>That means following these standard steps: </p>
+That means following these standard steps:

 1. Create your own branch within your forked repository
 2. Set up your development environment
-3. Make changes to the codebase in accordance with the requirements and tasks present in the **Issue** that you have chosen to work on
+3. Make changes to the codebase in accordance with the requirements and tasks present in the *Issue* that you have chosen to work on
 4. Push the changes to your branch and creating a Pull Request for the same
 5. Ask for a code review for your PR and make changes as required
 6. Pass all the automated tests that have been put in place